Our solutions for material characterization

 The study was geared to observe comparative formulation stability between samples at rest and samples subject to centrifugation.
 Samples were graduated into glass cells and left in temperature-controlled conditions (22°C) until a 1mm layer of creaming or sediment was observed by the naked eye.
 A prediction of sample shelf-life was determined by extrapolating data from samples subjected to centrifugal separation.
 This enabled analysts to compare predictions based on centrifugal separation to the real formulation stability.

-Artificial mechanical agitation introduces far too many measurement inaccuracies to predict formulation stability with any certainty.
-Assessing formulation stability while at rest is vastly preferential, but this can be costly and time-consuming – unless conducted using TURBISCAN® stability analyzers.
+Artificial mechanical agitation introduces far too many measurement inaccuracies to predict formulation stability for arbitrary formulations with any certainty.
+Assessing formulation stability while at rest is vastly preferential, and it can be performed particularly time- and cost-efficiently using TURBISCAN® stability analyzers.“

 Measuring Formulation Stability with Formulaction

 Formulaction is the leading supplier of instruments designed to test the instability mechanics effecting complex formulations while at rest.
-Our innovative TURBISCAN® analyzer is the very first patented instrument for monitoring formulation stability on actual unstressed products, with extremely accurate and rapid acquisition of results.
+Our innovative TURBISCAN® analyzer was the very first patented instrument for monitoring formulation stability on actual unstressed products using back-scattered and transmitted radiation, with extremely accurate and rapid acquisition of results.
+The patent has expired in 2015.

 If you would like any more information, please do not hesitate to contact us directly.